-The player concerned shall be cautioned.
+The colleague of the kicker shall be cautioned.

-(b) If, after the referee has given the signal for a penalty-kick to be taken, and before the ball is in play, a colleague of the player taking the kick encroaches into the penalty-area or within ten vards of the penalty-mark, the Referee shall, nevertheless, allow the kick to proceed.
-If a goal is scored, it shall be disallowed, and the kick retaken.
+(b) If, after the Referee has given the signal for a penalty-kick to be taken, and before the ball is in play, a player of each team encroaches into the penalty-area, or within 10 yards of the penalty-mark, the kick, if taken, shall be retaken.